-Grant funds would allow for officer training, public education, and enforcement opportunities in regards to impaired driving.
-Berkeley Police would use grant funds to purchase and implement the use of Field Presumptive Technology.
+Grant funds would allow for officer training, public education, and enforcement opportunities, with regard to impaired driving.

-Each of these goals in addition to activities and timeline would be monitored by the grant administrator.
+Each goal, activity and overall timeline would be monitored by the grant administrator.
 By tracking the activity of the funded projects, BPD would be able to account for and report on the effectiveness of the proposed projects.

-Goal One - Officer Training: Provide our community with well-trained Officers and with the investigative skills needed to investigate impaired driving incidents/crashes.
+Goal One - Officer Training: Provide our community with well-trained Officers and with the skills needed to investigate impaired driving incidents/crashes.
 To do this, Berkeley PD will seek out SFST, ARIDE, and DRE training.

 Objective 1.A.
-2 police officers will be trained in SFST within the one-year term of this grant.
+Two (2) police officers will be trained in SFST within the one-year term of this grant.
 This will be accomplished between Quarters 1 and 2.

 Objective 1.B.
-2 police officers will be trained in ARIDE within the one-year term of this grant.
+Two (2) police officers will be trained in ARIDE within the one-year term of this grant.
 This will be accomplished during Quarter 3.